The Yukawa interaction in ordinary quantum mechanics: Euclidean correlation functions

 Once again the poles give information on the spectrum, but in this case the infinite sum over $n$ will remain since the harmonic oscillator eigenstates in the fermionic sector have shifted wavefunctions.
 As far as the $q$ and $p$ operators are concerned, the state $c^\dagger |0_B\rangle$ is a Gaussian centered at $q=0$ just like $|0_B\rangle$ itself, so it has non-zero overlap with the excited harmonic oscillator states which are centered at $q=\langle q\rangle_F$ defined in \eqref{qF}.
 But to lowest order in $\lambda$, $c^\dagger|0_B\rangle$ only has overlap with the fermionic ground state $|0_F\rangle$, and that has an energy difference $E_{0,F}-E_{0,B}$ which is equal to $\mu_\lambda$ in \eqref{mlambda}.

 We wish to compare these correlation functions to those found via the path integral approach using action \eqref{Action}.
+A good introduction to Euclidean path integrals including the finite $\beta$ case that will be discussed in Sec. \ref{section: finite temp} is found for instance in the introduction of \cite{Montvay:1994cy}.
 In momentum space, the partition function may be written

 The propagators of $\phi$ and $\psi$ may be read directly from the quadratic action $S_0$ to be $(p^2+m^2)^{-1}$ and $(-ip+\mu)^{-1}$ respectively.
-Clearly in the free $\lambda=0$ case these are compatible with the exact expressions \eqref{propagator phi} and \eqref{propagator psi}.\footnote{Note that the harmonic oscillator amplitude $|\langle 1| q |0\rangle|^2 = (2m)^{-1}$ so the normalization is consistent.}
+Since the harmonic oscillator amplitude $|\langle 1| q |0\rangle|^2$ may be easily calculated as $(2m)^{-1}$ using either wave function or operator methods it is seen that these propagators are compatible with the exact expressions \eqref{propagator phi} and \eqref{propagator psi} in the $\lambda=0$ limit.

 In the next section we will show explicitly via path integral methods that indeed the bosonic propagator is uncorrected by the Yukawa interaction $S_I$, and the fermionic mass $\mu$ is corrected to $\mu_\lambda$ in agreement with the quantum mechanical picture.
 The situation for a finite temperature $\beta$ will be a bit more problematic and will be the focus of Sec. \ref{section: finite temp}.